Six Mile Creek Dam: Location and features

 The dam is located 6 km from Cooroy and 15 km west of Noosa.
 The small settlement of is located adjacent to the dam.
 The primary inflow of the reservoir is Six Mile Creek.

 Built in 1965 and raised by 3.6 metres in 1980, the rock and earthfill dam structure is 15.7 m high and 490 m long.
 The 69 e3m3 dam wall holds back the 8018 ML reservoir when at full capacity.
 From a catchment area of 49 km2 that includes much of the Tewantin National Park, the dam creates Lake Macdonald, with a surface area of 260 ha.
 The uncontrolled un-gated spillway has a discharge capacity of 1,147 m3/s.
 Initially managed by the Sunshine Coast Regional Council, management of the dam was transferred to Seqwater on 1 July 2008.

 The dam reached its maximum recorded level of 1.97m over the spillway in February 2012.

-In May 2019, Seqwater proposes to upgrade Six Mile Creek Dam (also known as Lake Macdonald Dam) as part of its Dam Improvement Program.